 It’s not just an interview...

-This year we saw that even the best economic forecasts cannot predict the future.
+2020 showed us that even the best economic forecasts cannot predict the future.
 And even now, governments continue to use average numbers to plan how the economy will go forward.
 But we want to find out the real stories behind those “averages”.

 Behind every small business, there is a story.
 A personal story of following your dreams, of continuing the family profession, of moving to a new country with no support network, of being let go of the job and still trying to make it on your own, of doing something on a small scale that would be useful for your neighbourhood, of introducing back the simple and sustainable practices.
 A personal story of care and passion for your family, your community and the world.

-Through the Lockdown Economy, we discover and bring the attention to the specific needs of micro- and small- businesses, we facilitate social dialogue to face the COVID-19 pandemic together.
+Through the Lockdown Economy, we discover and bring attention to the specific needs of micro- and small- businesses, we facilitate social dialogue to face the COVID-19 pandemic together.

 For each story our team of volunteers is preparing: